Back to Insights

 Built leading fintech platform serving SMBs.
 Grew from $0 to $50M revenue, 500 employees.
 Each VC round brought specialized expertise: seed for product, Series A for distribution, Series B for operations, Series C for international expansion.

 Acquired by financial services company for $680M (2025).
 Founders netted $122M on 18% stake.
 Early investors: seed achieved 45x return, Series A 8.5x, Series B 2.8x, Series C 1.1x.
-Employees received $85M in acquisition proceeds.

 Key Takeaways